EVCV/Premium-hosting-version-2-website/INITIAL.md

 ---

-This file is the single source of truth for the end‑to‑end Product Quick2Print.
+This file is the single source of truth for the end‑to‑end Product Premium Hosting Website.

-This document is the single source of truth for Quick2Print.
+This document is the single source of truth for Premium Hosting website construction.

 It is written using high-context task framing, explicit constraints, and deterministic execution boundaries so that it can be consumed by developers without guesswork.

 This file covers:

+- Current Implementation Status
+- Overview
-- Features
+- Feature
+- PAGE STRUCTURE → TEMPLATE INVENTORIES
+- Dynamic Content & Seasonal Logic
 - Tools
 - Dependencies
 - Examples
 - Documentation
 - Other Considerations
+- COMPETITIVE INTELLIGENCE & MARKET RESEARCH
+- Content Generation Frameworks

 ## CURRENT IMPLEMENTATION STATUS